pabueco/typls/README.md

 Example: type `'hi`, get `Hi there, it was really nice to meet you!`

-The app is built with Tauri (v2 alpha), Rust, Nuxt (Typescript) and Tailwind.
+The app is built with Tauri (v2), Rust, Nuxt (Typescript) and Tailwind.

 ## Features

 - Cross-platform: Works on MacOS, Windows and Linux (X11)
 - Customizable: Adjust many settings to make it work for you
 - Variables: Pass values to expanded text via placeholders (`{}` or `{name}`) and define default values to make them optional (`{=bar}` or `{foo=bar}`)
+- Groups: Scope abbreviations to applications and automatically use the one matching the active/focused application
 - Works in any app: Because typls listens directly to and simulates keyboard input, it can expand text in any application you interact with: Websites, native apps, terminals to remote servers, etc.
 - Clean and easy to use interface